The Bible tells one story. Humanity growing up.

 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness. — 2 Timothy 3:16 ESV

 “Breathed out by God” does not mean God dictated it word for word like a CEO sending a memo.
 The authors of the Bible were real people with real personalities, writing in specific historical contexts for specific audiences.
-Paul’s letters sound nothing like the Psalms.
-The Gospel of John reads nothing like Leviticus.
-That’s not a flaw — it’s the point.
-The Bible’s authors each brought their own voice, their own context, their own humanity to the page, and the result is richer for it.
+Paul’s letters, the Psalms, the Gospel of John, Leviticus, … The difference in styles is a feature, not a flaw.
+The Bible’s authors each brought their own voice, their own context, their own humanity to the page, and the resulting perspective of God is richer through that diversity.

 It is not a magic 8-ball.
 You cannot flip to a random page, point at a verse, and call it God’s personal message to you about whether to take that job or date that person.
 That’s superstition dressed up as faith.